WolframResearch/WolframClientForPython/docs/advanced_usages.rst

     :linenos:
     :emphasize-lines: 7,13,17

-In the code above, a simple replacement of `g.max` by `wl.max` shows that kernel no more unevaluates the input.
+In that code, a simple replacement of `g.max` by `wl.max` shows that kernel no longer evaluates the input.

 .. note ::
-    It is important to understand that :meth:`~wolframclient.evaluation.kernel.kernelsession.WolframLanguageSession.evaluate` applied to a string is equivalent to evaluating :wl:`ToExpression` on top of the string input, and as such some context inference are performed.
-In this case the `max` function is actually ``Global`max``.
-Whereas when the Python object is passed to :meth:`~wolframclient.evaluation.kernel.kernelsession.WolframLanguageSession.evaluate`, it is serialized to :wl:`WXF` first, which is strict in term of symbol context.
+    it is important to understand that :meth:`~wolframclient.evaluation.kernel.kernelsession.WolframLanguageSession.evaluate` applied to a string is equivalent to evaluating :wl:`ToExpression` on top of the string input, and as such some context inference is performed.
+In this case the `max` function is actually ``Global`max``, whereas when the Python object is passed to :meth:`~wolframclient.evaluation.kernel.kernelsession.WolframLanguageSession.evaluate`, it is serialized to :wl:`WXF` first, which is strict in terms of symbol context.
 The only context that can be omitted is the ``System``` context.
-As a consequence any symbol without context is attached to ``System``` context, `max` is thus ``System`max`` which is not defined.
+As a consequence, any symbol without context is attached to the ``System``` context; `max` is thus ``System`max``, which is not defined.

 .. _adv-local-evaluation:

 ****************************
-Local Kernel evaluation
+Local Kernel Evaluation
 ****************************

 The following sections provide executable demonstrations of the local kernel evaluation features of the client library.

-Evaluation methods
+Evaluation Methods
 ======================

 Synchronous